Bill-Kinder/Net-Zero-Plan/README.md

 A Git repository for our net zero project.
 Calculate the number of trees and cost of planting them to offset the Net Zero Initiative's carbon dioxide equivalent emissions!

 # File Information
 - "CLICK ME!
-(MAC).command": Runs the program on MAC OS.
+(MAC).command": Double click this to run the GUI program on MAC OS.

 - "CLICK ME!
-(WINDOWS).py": Runs the program on Windows OS.
+(WINDOWS).py": Double click this to run the GUI program on Windows OS.
 Also contains the main code for the program.

 - "Program.py": Contains code used by the program.

+- "cmd-line-testing.py": A Python executable script used for testing the main functions of the program.
+Only used in the command line for basic tests.
+Not used for GUI.

 - "params.csv": Contains all the questions and emissions sources used in the program to determine emissions sources and calculate total emissions.
 The parameters are:
   - question: A string containing the question that links an emissions source or activity to a quantity of emissions.
 This could be something like "How many people attend each meeting?"